Giacomo Puccini: Tosca

-Automobile crash and near death
+Automobile crash and near-death

 On 25 February 1903, Puccini was seriously injured in a car crash during a nighttime journey on the road from Lucca to Torre del Lago.
 The car was driven by Puccini's chauffeur and was carrying Puccini, his future wife Elvira, and their son Antonio.
 It went off the road, fell several metres, and flipped over.
 Elvira and Antonio were flung from the car and escaped with minor injuries.
 Puccini's chauffeur, also thrown from the car, suffered a serious fracture of his femur.
 Puccini was pinned under the vehicle, with a severe fracture of his right leg and with a portion of the car pressing down on his chest.
 A doctor living near the scene of the crash, together with another person who came to investigate, saved Puccini from the wreckage.
 The injury did not heal well, and Puccini remained under treatment for months.
 During the medical examinations that he underwent it was also found that he was suffering from a form of diabetes.
-The accident and its consequences slowed Puccini's completion of his next work, Madama Butterfly.
+The accident and its consequences slowed Puccini's completion of his next work.

 Madama Butterfly

-The original version of Madama Butterfly premiered at La Scala on 17 February 1904 with Rosina Storchio in the title role.
+The original version of Madama Butterfly ("Madam Butterfly") premiered at La Scala on 17 February 1904 with Rosina Storchio in the title role.
 It was initially greeted with great hostility (probably largely owing to inadequate rehearsals).
 When Storchio's kimono accidentally lifted during the performance, some in the audience started shouting: "The butterfly is pregnant" and "There is the little Toscanini".
-The latter comment referred to her well publicised affair with Arturo Toscanini.
+The latter comment referred to her well-publicised affair with Arturo Toscanini.
 This version was in two acts; after its disastrous premiere, Puccini withdrew the opera, revising it for what was virtually a second premiere at Brescia in May 1904 and performances in Buenos Aires, London, the US and Paris.
 In 1907, Puccini made his final revisions to the opera in a fifth version, which has become known as the "standard version".
 Today, the standard version of the opera is the version most often performed around the world.
 However, the original 1904 version is occasionally performed as well, and has been recorded.

 Later works

 After 1904, Puccini's compositions were less frequent.
-In 1906 Giacosa died and, in 1909, there was scandal after Puccini's wife, Elvira, falsely accused their maid Doria Manfredi of having an affair with Puccini.
+In 1906 Giacosa died and, in 1909, there was a scandal after Puccini's wife, Elvira, falsely accused their maid Doria Manfredi of having an affair with Puccini.
 Finally, in 1912, the death of Giulio Ricordi, Puccini's editor and publisher, ended a productive period of his career.